Haiti and the World Bank: Recent projects

-Significant Projects
+Significant projects

-Strengthening Primary Health Care and Surveillance in Haiti
+Strengthening primary health care and surveillance in Haiti

 The project is projected to aid in providing basic healthcare services to 3 million people.
 It aims to increase the ability for the government to monitor health risks and the immunization process, as well as better the relationship between the Haitian government and international organizations within the health sector.
 This is an active project with the project end date being December 31, 2024.
 Currently, the results of this project are: 45.3% of children aged 12 to 23 months in project intervention areas are fully vaccinated, 45% of suspected cases of cholera are given notifications within 10 days, 72% and 77% of suspected cases of diphtheria and measles, respectively, were investigated and reported within 48 hours.
-The project is being led by Andrew Sunil Rajkumar and the total project cost being $70 million dollars with $50 million dollars being the commitment amount.
+The project is being led by Andrew Sunil Rajkumar and the total project cost being $70 million with $50 million being the commitment amount.

-Providing an Education of Quality in Haiti
+Providing an education of quality in Haiti

 The goal of this project is to increase enrollment in public and private primary schools, create a better learning environment by improving the condition of schools, and close the gender gap in education.
 The focus of this project is regional with the selected area being the Southern departments.
 This active project is headed by Yves Jantzem and Elena Maria Roseo.
 The total project cost is $57 million and the commitment amount is $39 million.

-Strengthening Disaster Risk Management and Climate Resilience
+Strengthening disaster risk management and climate resilience

 The project objective is to create enhanced infrastructure to support efficient disaster risk management by implementing a national early warning system, better emergency response, and improve the evacuation process in high-risk areas.
 It will also implement the development of schools and community centers to be used as emergency shelters, create improved building codes, and give training.
 The project is active and is headed by Claudia Ruth Soto Orozco and Roland Alexander Bradshaw.
 The total project cost is $35 million and the commitment amount is $35 million as well.
 This project was approved on May 16, 2019, and the end date is April 30, 2025.